eProsima/Fast-DDS-docs/docs/fastdds/library_overview/includes/architecture.rst

   for interoperability with DDS applications.
   This layer acts an abstraction layer of the transport layer.
 * **Transport Layer**.
-  Fast DDS can be used over various transport protocols such as unreliable transport protocols (UDP), reliable transport protocols (TCP), or shared memory transport protocols (SHM).
+  *Fast DDS* can be used over various transport protocols such as unreliable transport protocols (UDP), reliable transport protocols (TCP), or shared memory transport protocols (SHM).

 .. figure:: /01-figures/fast_dds/library_overview/library_overview.svg
   :align: center

-  Fast DDS layer model architecture
+  *Fast DDS* layer model architecture

 DDS Layer
 ^^^^^^^^^

-Several key elements for communication are defined in the DDS layer of Fast DDS.
+Several key elements for communication are defined in the DDS layer of *Fast DDS*.
 The user will create these elements in their application, thus incorporating DDS application elements and creating a data-centric communication system.
-Fast DDS, following the DDS specification, defines these elements involved in communication as **Entities**.
+*Fast DDS*, following the DDS specification, defines these elements involved in communication as **Entities**.
 A DDS **Entity** is any object that supports Quality of Service configuration (QoS), and the implements listener.

 * **QoS**.